-Hisense TV backlight problems are very common on TVs even as new as two years old, particularly if you have been running your backlight too hot at 100% brightness since purchase.
+Hisense TV backlight problems are pretty common, particularly if you have been running your backlight too hot at 100% brightness since purchase.

-But there can also be power board issues that mean the backlight isn’t receiving power, or even T-Con issues that mean your Hisense TV has a backlight but no picture, making it look like your Hisense TV or Hisense Roku TV backlight is not working.
+There can also be power board issues that mean the backlight isn’t receiving power, or even T-Con issues that can make it look like your Hisense TV or Hisense Roku TV backlight is not working.

-I’ll cover every possible Hisense Roku backlight problem in this troubleshooting guide, and include tips on your Hisense TV backlight replacement and repair.
+I’ll cover the most common issues in this guide, and include tips on Hisense TV backlight replacement and repair.

 Reasons Why Your Hisense TV Backlight is Not Working